 (i) the Development leverages CDBG Disaster Recovery, HOPE VI, RAD, or Choice Neighborhoods funding and the Housing Tax Credit Funding Request is less than 9% of the Total Housing Development Cost (3 points).
 The Application must include a commitment of such funding; or

-(ii) If the Housing Tax Credit funding request is less than 9% of the Total Housing Development Cost (3 points); or
+(ii) if the Housing Tax Credit funding request is less than 9% of the Total Housing Development Cost (3 points); or

-(iii) If the Housing Tax Credit funding request is less than 10% of the Total Housing Development Cost (2 points); or
+(iii) if the Housing Tax Credit funding request is less than 10% of the Total Housing Development Cost (2 points); or

-(iv) If the Housing Tax Credit funding request is less than 11% of the Total Housing Development Cost (1 point).
+(iv)if the Housing Tax Credit funding request is less than 11% of the Total Housing Development Cost (1 point).

 (B) The calculation of the percentages stated in subparagraph (A) of this paragraph will be based strictly on the figures listed in the Funding Request and Development Cost Schedule.
 Should staff issue an Administrative Deficiency that requires a change in either form, then the calculation will be performed again and the score adjusted, as necessary.
 However, points may not increase based on changes to the Application.
 In order to be eligible for points, no more than 50% of the Developer Fee can be deferred.
 Where costs or financing change after completion of underwriting or award (whichever occurs later), the points attributed to an Application under this scoring item will not be reassessed unless there is clear evidence that the information in the Application was intentionally misleading or incorrect.

+(5) Extended Affordability. (§§2306.6725(a)(5); 2306.111(g)(3)(C); 2306.185(a)(1) and (c); 2306.6710(e)(2); and 42(m)(1)(B)(ii)(II)) An Application may qualify to receive up to four (4) points for this item.

+(A) Development Owners that agree to extend the Affordability Period for a Development to 45 years total (4 points).

-(5) Extended Affordability. (§§2306.6725(a)(5); 2306.111(g)(3)(C); 2306.185(a)(1) and (c); 2306.6710(e)(2); and 42(m)(1)(B)(ii)(II)) In accordance with the Code, each Development is required to maintain its affordability for a 15-year Compliance Period and, subject to certain exceptions, an additional 15-year Extended Use Period.
-Development Owners that agree to extend the Affordability Period for a Development to thirty-five (35) years total may receive two (2) points.
+(B) Development Owners that agree to extend the Affordability Period for a Development to 40 years total (3 points).

+(C) Development Owners that agree to extend the Affordability Period for a Development to 35 years total.
+(2 points)

-(6) Historic Preservation. (§2306.6725(a)(6)) AAt least 75% of the residential units shall reside within the Certified Historic Structure and the Development must reasonably be expected to qualify to receive and document receipt of historic tax credits before or by the issuance of Forms 8609.
-The Application must include either documentation from the Texas Historical Commission that the Property is currently a Certified Historic Structure, or documentation determining preliminary eligibility for Certified Historic Structure status (5 points).
+(6) Historic Preservation. (§2306.6725(a)(6)) An Application may qualify to receive five (5) points if at least 75% of the residential uUnits shall reside within the Certified Historic Structure.
+The Development must receive historic tax credits before or by the issuance of Forms 8609.
+The Application must include either documentation from the Texas Historical Commission that the Property is currently a Certified Historic Structure or the pre-application must have included evidence that the Texas Historic Commission received the National Park Service Part 1: Evaluation of Significance form and supporting information (5 points).

-(7) Right of First Refusal. (§2306.6725(b)(1); §42(m)(1)(C)(viii)) An Application may qualify to receive (1 point) for Development Owners that will agree to provide a right of first refusal to purchase the Development upon or following the end of the Compliance Period in accordance with Tex Gov't Code, §2306.6726 and the Department's rules including §10.407 of this title (relating to Right of First Refusal) and §10.408 of this title (relating to Qualified Contract Requirements).

 (8) Funding Request Amount.
-An Application may qualify to receive one (1) point if the Application reflects a Funding Request of Housing Tax Credits, as identified in the original Application submission, of no more than 100% of the amount available within the subregion or set-aside as determined by the application of the regional allocation formula on or before December 1, 2018.
+The Application requests no more than 100% of the amount of LIHTC available within the subregion or set-aside as determined by the regional allocation formula on or before December 1, 2019.

 (f) Factors Affecting Scoring and Eligibility in current and future Application Rounds